 The beer itself was unlike any Fat Tire I had ever tried, including last year's Fat Tire and friends series.
 After trying two of these, I still can't really tell what makes this a Fat Tire Belgian White, as opposed to a witbier produced by New Belgium Brewery.

 This is not to say that the beer itself was unremarkable or weak.
 The beer poured a golden amber with good carbonation and lacing.
 There were phenols present, but they were a little more subtle then your average witbier and the citrus was a little more forward than I would have expected as well.
 The combined flavor and the low end alcohol content (5.2% abv) make this a beer which you can actually have more than one of at a meal.

-New Belgium Belgo is under the Kosher Supervision of the Scroll-K of Colorado.
-Although the beer does not bear the kosher symbol on the label, it can be found on the bottom of the six pack carrier.
-Please note that not every brew produced by New Belgium is under kosher supervision.
-Please click on the link on the left side of my home page to see my latest Kosher Beer List.
+The New Belgium Fat Tire Special Edition Belgian White is under kosher supervision by the Scroll-K/Va'ad of Denver, but not every brew produced by New Belgium is under kosher supervision.
+For a list of the New Belgium brews currently under supervision, please click on the link on the left side of my home page for my latest Kosher Beer List.

 If you've tried this beer or any others which have been reviewed on the kosher beers site, please feel free to post your comments (anonymous comments are acceptable).